meltano/meltano/docs/src/docs/contributing.md

 # Optional, but it's recommended to create a virtual environment
 # in order to minimize side effects from unknown environment variable
-python -m venv venv
+python -m venv ~/virtualenvs/meltano-development

 # Activate your virtual environment
-source ./venv/bin/activate
+source ~/virtualenvs/meltano-development/bin/activate

 # Install all the dependencies
 pip install -r requirements.txt